 And it was damn complicated.

 So imagine with me for a moment.
 Let’s say a husband (or wife) has left and filed for divorce.
 It’s a complete shock.
 You have three kids and you don’t know how you are going to do this.
 You feel ugly and awful and not worthy of love.
-Someone just threw you away which really messes with your self esteem and plunges you into a very dark place.
+Someone just threw you away which really messes with your self-esteem and plunges you into a very dark place.
+Not that it’s the only contributing factor but it’s the one that triggered the thoughts, the last straw so to speak.

 The God’s honest truth is that many people will say that out of ignorance and lack of education.
 That is the reality.